At least 5 GCSEs graded 9-5 including English and at least a grade 6 in GCSE Spanish.

 Why Should You Take This Course?

 Studying Spanish is both a challenging and enriching experience.
-The course will increase your knowledge of global issues, as well as help you develop your communication and social skills and your ability to think critically.
-A Level Spanish students are highly valued by universities and employers for their ability to multi-task and for their understanding of other cultures.
+The course will increase your knowledge of global issues, as well as help you develop your communication, social skills and your ability to think critically.
+A Level Spanish students are highly valued by Universities and employers for their ability to multi-task and for their understanding of other cultures.